jmssouza/nlp_entailment/README.md

-# Towards analysis on textual inference at ASSIN-2 dataset
+# Natural Language Inference BOW, Word Embeddings and Symbolic Experiments at ASSIN-2 Dataset

 In this repo, we conduct a preliminary analysis of different methods to address the Textual Entailment Recognition (RTE) task in Portuguese.
 We use